CIAT-DAPA/GapAnalysis/README.md

                                  writeRasters=F)
 ```

-The below sub-sections provide an explanation of data and individual gap analysis steps.
+The below sub-sections provide further details on the input data and GapAnalysis steps.

 ### Data inputs
 **_Species occurrences_**

-A `data.frame` of species occurrences and type.
-This process can handle single and multiple species.
+A `data.frame` of species occurrences and record type.
+This process can handle single or multiple taxa.

 taxon | longitude | latitude | type
 ------------ | ------------- | -------------| -------------